Luo Qinshun

-Luo Qinshun (Note: Luo Qinshun used the courtesy name Yunsheng (Yǔnshēng (允升)) and the art name Zheng'an (Zhěng'ān (整庵, 整菴)).
-He was given the posthumous name Wenzhuang (Wénzhuāng (文庄, 文莊)).)
+Luo Qinshun (Note: Luo Qinshun used the courtesy name Yunsheng and the art name Zheng'an.
+He was given the posthumous name Wenzhuang.)
 (25 December 1465 – 13 May 1547) was a Chinese scholar-official and Neo-Confucian philosopher during the Ming dynasty.
 He became the most influential representative of Neo-Confucian orthodoxy during his time.
 While he adhered to the traditional teachings, he also introduced innovative ideas, specifically in regards to the relationship between the principles of li and qi, and the mind and nature of xin and xing.
 His beliefs were in direct opposition to the subjectivism found in the teachings of Wang Yangming and Chan Buddhism.

 Biography

 Luo Qinshun was from Taihe County in Jiangxi Province, located in southern China.
 He dedicated himself to studying Confucian classics and successfully passed the civil service examinations.
 In 1492, he achieved first place in the provincial examinations, and the following year, he excelled in the highest level of the examinations, known as the palace examination, ranking third overall.
-As a result, he was bestowed with the title of jinshi.
+He was bestowed with the title of jinshi.

 After passing his examinations, he was appointed as a junior compiler at the Hanlin Academy.
 Later, he became the director of studies at Imperial University in Nanjing.
 In 1504, he returned home to take care of his father.
 Despite his official leave of absence expiring and his request for an extension being rejected, he chose to stay with his father.
 His punishment was enforced by the influential imperial eunuch Liu Jin, resulting in him losing his office and official rank.
 It was not until Liu's downfall in 1510 that he was able to regain his position and resume his official duties.
 Through several promotions, he eventually became the Nanjing minister of personnel in 1522.
 The following year, he resigned from his post due to his father's death.
 After his mourning period ended, he was offered the positions of Nanjing minister of rites and minister of personnel in Beijing, but he declined both.
 In 1527, he finally retired.
 For the remaining two decades of his life, he dedicated his time to studying and writing.